 Over the medium term, the policy and administration reforms proposed will see to a streamline of VAT administration and improve the overall share of consumption-based taxes to total tax revenue.
-With regards to excise duty, the medium-term objective is to standardise the application of the duty on excisable products in line with international best practices and recommendations from WHO and ECOWAS.
+The medium-term objective for excise duty is to standardise the application of the duty on excisable products in line with international best practices and recommendations from WHO and ECOWAS.
 The broad solutions include: